cbarkinozer/Java/Spring/Spring.md

 **Plain old java object(POJO)**: An ordinary Java object, not bound by any special restriction.
 It should not implement or extend any class/interface.
-POJO classes have an id value, and getter/setters.
+POJO classes have an id value and getter/setters.

 **Bean**: A special kind of POJO that has some restrictions.
 Beans must be serializable.
 Fields must be private.
 Fields should have getters/setters.
 There must be a no-argument constructor.
 Fields are only accessed by constructors or getters/setters.